simonreise/remote-sensing-processor/docs/intro.md

 ### I got a pytorch-related error.

 You need to have Nvidia GPU in your PC to run pytorch models.
-Actually, it must run even on CPU, but the processing can be very slow.
+Actually, it must also run on CPU, but the processing can be very slow.

 If you have GPU and recieved this error, try to re-install `pytorch` using [official guide](https://pytorch.org/get-started/locally/).
 Or try another pytorch version.

-If you are get such error while Sentinel-2 processing, try to run `sentinel2` with `superres = False` flag.
+If you are get such error while Sentinel-2 processing, try to run `sentinel2` with `upscale = 'resample'` or `upscale = None`.

 ### I want to report an error / suggest adding a new feature